TL;DR

 Making the Most of Your Private Health Cover

-A modern private medical insurance policy often comes with a host of extra benefits designed to keep you healthy and provide faster access to care.
+A modern private medical insurance policy often comes with a host of extra benefits designed to support your health and provide faster access to care.

 - Digital GP Services: Most major insurers now offer a 24/7 virtual GP service via an app.
-This allows you to get medical advice and an open referral without waiting for an in-person NHS appointment, significantly speeding up Step 1 of the process.
+This allows you to get medical advice and an open referral with potentially shorter waits for an in-person NHS appointment, significantly speeding up Step 1 of the process.

 - Mental Health Support: While comprehensive psychiatric treatment is often excluded or available on higher-tier plans, many policies now include access to a limited number of therapy or counselling sessions (e.g., CBT) without needing a GP referral.